finch3d/finch-assignment-backend/README.md

 ## Instructions

-* Create a runnable Node.js project, possibly in Docker, with instructions on how to run.
+* Create a runnable Node.js project, in Docker, with instructions on how to run.
 * Put all of it in a git repo, and provide a link.
 * Write down thoughts on:
   * important design decisions